JuanSierra/scrapenstat/README.md

       * aliases

 ## Process the configuration
-If you changed the configuration in any way and you want to run the process again, the result is a new stats.json file and you just need to run the following.  :
+If you changed the configuration in any way and you want to run the process again you just need to run the following:

 ```sh
 npm run build
 ```

-I tried to use the simplest pipeline to compress the js and css files.
-I'm using github docs folder to publish the static files.
+the result is a new `stats.json` file in the data folder, then you can publish (it means minify and copy) that file and all the other static files with:

 ```sh
 npm run publish